Raimount History, Family Crest & Coats of Arms

-England in the wave of migration following the Norman Conquest of 1066.
+Raimount is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
 The Raimount family name comes from the Norman personal name Raimund.
 This name is composed of the elements ragin, meaning counsel, and mund, meaning protection.

 Early Origins of the Raimount family